-21 SaaS Marketing Metrics You Must Track
+21 SaaS Marketing Metrics You Must Track in 2022

 Marketing metrics are values that SaaS marketers measure to assess their strategies and campaigns.
 There are tons of different marketing metrics that different businesses in different industries use.